chipgwyn/ham/g90-portable/README.md

  - The fuse block used is really overkill for this, but I'm new, and wanted to be safe.
  - 14AWG wire should be plenty for this, that's rated for 15A, more than this should use at any point
  - The circuit breaker isn't necessarily needed but I like having a single point to be sure there is NO power flowing in the system
+ - I had a NOCO Genius 10 to help keep a vehicle battery charged, its a bit overkill for this use but works great for charging the system.
+ - The Miady battery is considered a "cheap" battery compared toa BioEnno, but works great so far

 ## Pictures